moinwiki/moin/docs/admin/configure.rst

     - with 1 revision
     - with as much metadata as can be made up from the filesystem metadata
   + directories will show up as index items, listing links to their contents
-* might be useful together with SMBMount pseudo-authenticator

 .. _namespaces: